-Incorporated cities and towns are allowed to levy a sales tax.
-Any municipal sales tax would be in addition to the 4.5 percent levied by the state and the maximum two percent allowed for county government.
+NOTE: Incorporated cities and towns are allowed to levy a sales tax.
+Any municipal sales tax would be in addition to the four-and-a-half percent levied by the state and the maximum allowed for county government.
 The amount of a municipal sales tax must be approved by a majority vote of the registered voters at a general or special election.
+See OSU Extension Fact Sheet No. AGE-763, "Adopting a County Sales Tax."